WIO Symphony – a tool for ecosystem-based marine spatial planning

 How WIO Symphony works

-WIO Symphony combines pressures, ecosystems and sensitivity into cumulative environmental impact.
+WIO Symphony is based on more than 80 maps of ecology and human activity.
+The tool combines pressures, ecosystems and sensitivity into cumulative environmental impact.

 A similar tool was developed and used in Swedish marine spatial planning.